You use turf pigment, colourants, and grass paint to improve the appearance of turf areas. The reason for this is:

-- They have plant health benefits. e.g Bayer with their Stressgard® technology.
+• Some have plant health benefits. e.g Bayer with their Stressgard® technology or Vertmax Duo.

-Types of turf pigments, dyes, paints & colourants
+Types of turf pigments, grass dyes, paints & colourants

-Turf colourants are dyes, pigments, or paints.
-Grass Paint contain a solvent, a pigment, additives, and up to 40% binder.
+Lawn pigments and Turf colourants are dyes, pigments, or paints.
+These products allow you to paint grass green and contain a solvent, a pigment, additives, and up to 40% binder.

 Turf pigments have a lot less binder than this and are a suspension of very fine particles of colouring material.
-When you apply this to a leaf it forms a paint film that bonds to the surface.
+When you paint grass green with this it forms a paint film that bonds to the surface.

-Available turf paint type products include Vertmax®, Vertmax Duo®, Green Pig®, Ryder®, Sensi-Pro®, and BASF ‘s Vision Pro®.
-These are all based on copper pigments and the amount a product contains determines its rate of use.
+Products that enable you to paint grass green include Vertmax®, Vertmax Duo®, Green Pig®, Ryder®, Sensi-Pro®, and BASF Vision Pro®.
+These turf pigments are all based on copper pigments and the amount a product contains determines its rate of use.
 To better understand how these products perform we will use work from North Carolina State University and more recently in Sydney, Australia by Gilba Solutions.

 Colourant Influence on Turf Colour.